Mascele11/sdc-test-prioritization-service/README.md

 # SDC Test Prioritization Service

 This repository implements a REST API for uploading, prioritizing, and evaluating Self-Driving Car (SDC) simulation test suites.
-The service aims provide to users a seamless integration of their prioritization strategies, by adding them into inner layer (strategies.py).
+The service aims to provide to users a seamless integration of their prioritization strategies, by adding them into inner layer (strategies.py).
 It has been followed the Open/Close methodology to be compliant for future gRPC integration.
 It has been inspired by the [SDC Testing Competition 2026 – Test Prioritization Track](https://github.com/christianbirchler-org/sdc-testing-competition).

 ## Service Architecture